HemersonGH/TP_Eng_Soft_2018_1/readme.md

 chmod -R 777 vendor/
 ```

-**Attention:** it's not a practice recommended for production environments.
+**Attention:** it's not a practice recommended for production environments!!.

 > Now your're ready to **trophy**!